-Banks are open between 9.30am-4pm Monday to Thursday.
+Banks are open normally between 9.30am-4pm Monday to Thursday.
 Banks generally close at 5pm Fridays.
 Some banks open on Saturdays 9am-12pm.
 All are closed on Sundays.
 Most banks offer 24-hour ATM service.
-You may also withdraw cash from your bank account at most petrol stations and large shopping centres when purchasing more than AUD10 worth of goods using electronic banking (EFTPOS).
+You may also withdraw cash from your bank account at most petrol stations and large shopping centres when generally purchasing more than AUD10 worth of goods using electronic banking (EFTPOS).

 It is best to open an account at a bank that is easy and convenient for you to access.
 When opening a bank account, make sure you understand the fees charged for the type of account you are opening.
-In most cases, banks will not charge account keeping fees to students so make sure you ask for a student account.
+In most cases, banks will not charge account keeping fees to students so make sure you ask for a student account, please check with the bank for financial advice.
 Place the bulk of your money in the best interest-accruing account and keep a smaller amount in your day-to-day expenses account.
 If you have a bank account in Australia, you must provide the bank with an Australian Tax File number.
-Please ask for further information.
+Please ask at reception for further information.